Mayank-2820/Credit_Card_Fraud_Detection/README.md

 You need to perform the following calculations sequentially to arrive at the final savings that your model can potentially provide to Finex.

-Note: Use the original dataset to perform the calculations given below and submit your findings in the template attached below.

-Cost Benefit Analysis
-Download
-Cost-Benefit Analysis
-Let us take a look at what you need to do in order to perform the cost-benefit analysis step by step.